PG A.M.: With Sine Die looming, House-Senate clashes take shape

 Along with passing raises for about 300,000 state workers and teachers, the Senate-passed budget added money for literacy coaches but cut funds favored by the House for reduced-priced school breakfasts and lunches.

-The Senate’s budget also removed most of the House-approved funds to boost judges’ pay, but added $5 million to fund Lt.
-Gov. Burt Jones’ proposal to pay teachers $10,000 to carry guns in schools.
+The Senate’s budget also removed most of the House-approved funds to boost judges’ pay, but added $5 million that could help finance Lt.
+Gov. Burt Jones’ proposal to pay teachers a $10,000 stipend to carry guns in schools and other school safety initiatives.

 Credit: Arvin Temkar/AJC